-200 DuST
+DuST

 Lawrence et al. (2018) derives snow depth by utilizing the difference in freeboards retrieved from radar altimeter satellites operating at different frequencies.
-Specifically, satellite data from ESA's CryoSat-2 (CS-2, Ku-band radar satellite altimeter operational since 2010) and CNES/ISRO's Altika (Ka-band radar satellite altimeter, 2013-present) are used.
-The deviation of each satellite's return from its "expected" dominant scattering horizon (the snow surface for Ka-band and the ice/snow interface

-205 for Ku-band) is quantified using independent snow and ice freeboards from OIB.
-Using a spatially variable correction function, AltiKa and CS-2 freeboards are calibrated to the snow surface and snow/ice interfaces respectively, allowing snow depth to be estimated as the difference between the two.
-A caveat to the approach is that since OIB data are only available during March/April and cover limited regions of the Arctic, the calibration of the CS-2 and AltiKa freeboards with OIB may not be valid during other months and/or regions.
-The same methodology has also been applied to ICES at and Envisat satellites, whose

-210 active periods overlap between 2003 and 2009, and these data are used to extend the snow depth product further back in time.
-This Dual-altimeter Snow Thickness (DuST) product produces: (1) monthly snow depth maps from October to April during CS-2/Altika period (2013-present), and (2) bi-monthly annual snow depth maps (March-April or October-November) during the ICESat-Envisat period (2003-2008).
-For both time-periods, the snow depth is gridded on a 1.5° longitude ×0.5° latitude grid.
-The data is limited to below 81.5°N due to the upper latitude of AltiKa/Envisat.
+Specifically, satellite data from ESA's CryoSat-2 (CS-2, Ku-band radar satellite altimeter operational since 2010) and CNES/ISRO's AltiKa (Ka-band radar satellite altimeter, 2013-present) are used.
+The deviation of each satellite's return from its expected dominant scattering horizon (the snow surface for the Ka band and the ice-snow interface for the Ku band) is quantified using independent snow and ice freeboards from OIB.
+Using a spatially variable correction function, AltiKa and CS-2 freeboards are calibrated to the snow surface and snow-ice interfaces, respectively, allowing snow depth to be estimated as the difference between the two.
+A caveat to the approach is that since OIB data are only available during March and April and cover limited regions of the Arctic, the calibration of the CS-2 and AltiKa freeboards with OIB may not be valid during other months and/or regions.
+The same methodology has also been applied to ICESat and Envisat satellites, whose active periods overlap between 2003 and 2009, and these data are used to extend the snow depth product further back in time.
+This Dual-altimeter Snow Thickness (DuST) product produces (1) monthly snow depth maps from October to April during the CS-2/AltiKa period (2013present) and (2) bimonthly (every 2 months) annual snow depth maps (March-April or October-November) during the ICESat-Envisat period (2003-2008).
+For both time periods, the snow depth is gridded on a 1.5° longitude $\times 0.5^{\circ}$ latitude grid.
+The data are limited to below 81.5° N due to the upper latitude of AltiKa/Envisat.

-215 PMW Bremen
+PMW Bremen

 The University of Bremen's PMW snow depth product described in Rostosky et al. (2018) on FYI is available during the AMSR-E/2 period.
-The algorithm is adapted from Markus and Cavalieri (1998), which was derived from a series of passive microwave sensors, such as the Scanning Multichannel Microwave Radiometer (SMMR) (from 1979), and continuing on through the Special Sensor Microwave Imager (SSM/I) and SSM/I Sounders (SSMIS).
-The latter algorithm computes the spectral gradient ratio between 18.7 and 37 GHz vertical polarization brightness temperatures (Tbs) to generate 5-day averaged snow depth estimations over FYI (Markus et al., 2011).
+The algorithm is adapted from Markus and Cavalieri (1998), which was derived from a series of passive microwave sensors, such as the Scanning Multichannel Microwave Radiometer (SMMR) (from 1979), and continuing on through the Special Sensor Microwave/Imager (SSM/I) and SSM/I Sounder (SSMIS).
+The latter algorithm computes the spectral gradient ratio between 18.7 and 37 GHz vertical polarization brightness temperatures (Tbs) to generate 5 d averaged snow depth estimations over FYI (Markus et al., 2011).
 This algorithm has limitations for wet snow spring and multiyear ice (Comiso et al., 2003) and large sensitivity to surface roughness (Stroeve et al., 2006).
 Snow depths over smooth FYI were found to be accurate in comparisons with OIB during 2009 and 2011 (RMSE < 0.06 m over a shallow snow cover), while significant biases were found over rougher FYI or MYI (Brucker and Markus, 2013).